ssg/Wait-Net/README.md

 Wait until Internet connectivity is restored on at least one of the network adapters on the system.
 It accepts a `-Milliseconds` parameter to specify the delay for checks which is 1000 (1 Second) by default.

+By default, Wait-Net shows no output.
+Feel free to use `-Debug` switch if you want to see what it's doing while waiting.

 ## `Test-NetConnectivity`
 This cmdlet just returns `$true` or `$false` if there is Internet connectivity.